PaceRIP/peertube-theme-pacerip/files/README.md

 Whenever this repo is updated, the npm maintainer must run `git fetch` and `npm publish` to update the associated npm package.
 As such, new versions must include an updated version number within `package.json`.

 [You can find the theme's npm package here.](https://www.npmjs.com/package/peertube-theme-pacerip)

+Also!
+The weird directory structure of this repo is to accommodate `peertube-theme-pacerip-light-dark-flip`.